 To make up for the total credits required for graduation, the student is free to select any additional course, directed reading and/or directed research, after discussing the matter with the MAPA.

 The list on the following page provides examples of courses that have been offered in the past and that may be used to fulfill the elective requirements.
-Other courses may also be available and eligible as a requirement for the M.A. program; please consult with the ADA about the future availability of specific courses at E3B, and check with the Universityís Academic Calendar for schedules in all other Schools and Departments.
+Other courses may also be available and eligible as a requirement for the M.A. program; please consult with the Director of Administration & Finance (DAAF) about the future availability of specific courses at E3B, and check with the Universityís Academic Calendar for schedules in all other Schools and Departments.
 Consult with the MAPA about the eligibility of specific courses as Conservation science or Environmental policy electives; when consulting with the MAPA it is useful that you obtain the syllabus of the class in which you are interested beforehand.
 Please note also that not all courses are offered every year, so please plan accordingly.

 If you would like more information about elective courses please contact the MAPA.

 EXAMPLES OF POSSIBLE ELECTIVES

 Teaching Conservation Biology

 Managing and adapting climate